kikeelectronico/la-fabrica-services/README.md

 ### Data panel autoload

 This microservice forces the loading of the dashboard in a chromecast when not playing anything on it.
+Not in use at the moment.

 ### Data panel front